Bill Skarsgård: 2017–present: Breakthrough

-He played horror villain Pennywise the Dancing Clown in the 2017 film It and reprised the role in the 2019 sequel and the prequel series It: Welcome to Derry, directed by Andy Muschietti.
+Skarsgård portrayed Pennywise the Dancing Clown in the 2017 film adaptation of Stephen King's It and reprised the role later in the 2019 sequel It: Chapter Two, as well as in the 2025 prequel series It: Welcome to Derry, directed by Andy Muschietti.
 Speaking about what led him to casting Skarsgård, Muschietti said: "One second he can act all cute, and then the next, there's something ancestral and dark that just appears.
-His ability to transform is mind-blowing to me.”
+His ability to transform is mind-blowing to me."

 Skarsgård was a series regular on 2018's Castle Rock, as a young man with an unusual legal problem.
-That same year, he portrayed Zeitgeist in Deadpool 2.
+That same year, he portrayed the minor role of Zeitgeist in Deadpool 2.
 In 2020, he played Mateo in episode 4 of AMC's anthology series Soulmates.
 In 2021, he voiced the main antagonist Kro in Eternals.
 In the 2022 Netflix miniseries Clark, Skarsgård portrayed Clark Olofsson, the notorious Swedish criminal whose involvement in the Norrmalmstorg robbery gave rise to the term Stockholm syndrome.

-Skarsgård played the lead villain role of Marquis de Gramont in John Wick: Chapter 4 (2023).
-He was the titular character in Boy Kills World.
+In 2023, Skarsgård played the lead villain role of Marquis de Gramont in John Wick: Chapter 4.

-He led the reboot of The Crow directed by Rupert Sanders.
-Skarsgaard said: "I had a great shoot, a lot of night shoots. … You're kind of preoccupied in a bleak state of mind for a while.
+In 2024, Skarsgård began taking on more leading man roles and was the titular character in Boy Kills World.
+He then starred in the 2024 reboot The Crow, directed by Rupert Sanders.
+Skarsgård said: "I had a great shoot, a lot of night shoots. … You're kind of preoccupied in a bleak state of mind for a while.
 I like to be consumed by it when I'm doing it.
 Actually, we were working out a lot, I found it really helpful.
 There's nothing like being tired and sweaty to get the demons out."

-He was cast as Count Orlok in the remake of Nosferatu.
+Finally, he co-starred as the vampire Count Orlok in the remake of Nosferatu, directed by Robert Eggers.
+To play the part, Skarsgård worked with an opera coach to lower his vocal register, adapted a Transylvanian accent and wore 60 prosthetics.
 Speaking on his experience portraying the titular role, Skarsgård said: "It was like conjuring pure evil.
 It took a while for me to shake off the demon that had been conjured inside of me."
+Nicholas Hoult, Skarsgård's co-star in the film, proclaimed that Skarsgård "gives a truly transformative performance ... it's scary and intimidating.
+His voice, his physicality ... it's really a wonderful character and he did beautiful character work with it."